voila-dashboards/voila/docs/source/deploy.rst

         [Install]
         WantedBy=multi-user.target

-In this example voila is started with ``voila --no-browser voila/notebooks/basics.ipynb`` to serve a single notebook.
+In this example Voilà is started with ``voila --no-browser voila/notebooks/basics.ipynb`` to serve a single notebook.
-You can edit the command to change this behavior and the notebooks voila is serving.
+You can edit the command to change this behavior and the notebooks Voilà is serving.

 9. Enable and start the ``voila`` service: